Replit vs Base44: The complete comparison guide

 Startups need to build MVPs quickly and validate ideas through iteration.

-- With Replit: Use Replit agent to build full-stack apps from natural language prompts and deploy instantly for testing.
+- With Replit: Use Agent 4 to build full-stack apps from natural language prompts and deploy instantly for testing.
 Founders like AllFly created investor-ready prototypes in days directly from the browser-based workspace.

 - With Base44: Generate prototypes visually with the no-code app builder, ideal for internal demos but limited in backend automation and scalability.